Disability advocacy funding to end in 2020

 But the NDIS does not protect people with intellectual disability’s right to safe, fair and inclusive treatment on public transport, or in schools, hospitals, and workplaces.

 CID has been standing up for people with intellectual disability and enabling them to have their own voice on decisions that impact on them for more than 60 years.

-CID members are running this “Don’t Silence Us” campaign to ask the Premier of NSW to guarantee on-going funding for CID.
-Find out more and how you can take action to support their campaign.
+CID members are running this “Don’t Silence Us” campaign to ask the Premier of NSW to guarantee secure, permanent funding for CID.
+Find out how you can take action to support our campaign.

 WHAT IT MEANS TO US